Fermat near misses and the integral Hilbert Property: Introduction

 Our main innovation is to make this method work with weaker assumptions, and with particular care constructing affine conics over $\Z$ with infinitely many integral points, since this is more difficult over $\Q$ as there is only one place at infinity (see Lemma \ref{lem:pointsatinftyconic}).
 We also require a result on strong approximation for integral points on conics (Proposition \ref{prop:v_adic_approximation}), which we combine with a result on lifting integral points to covers (Lemma \ref{lem:conic_finiteness}) and topological arguments in Lemma~\ref{lem:Zariski_dense} to generate conics in the family with infinitely many integral points.
-We keep running our process to show that there are non-thin many conics with infinitely many integral points, from where our proof follows a similar strategy to that of Coccia.
+We keep running our process to show that there are non-thin many conics with infinitely many integral points, from where our proof follows a similar strategy to \cite[Thm.~1.7]{Coccia2024ASurfaces}.

 In private communication, Coccia has informed us of forthcoming work where he applies the double fibration method to prove the integral Hilbert property for some affine cubic surfaces over $\Z$ with possibly singular boundary divisor, including important classical surfaces such as Markoff type cubic surfaces.
-His approach builds upon a sketch of a proof, given in \cite[\S6.4]{Coccia2024ASurfaces}, regarding how to apply his method to a specific affine cubic surface over $\Z$.
+His approach uses the method sketched in \cite[\S6.4]{Coccia2024ASurfaces}, which is a similar strategy to our own.